Our progressive approach to education encourages children to develop self-reliance, solid academic skills, integrity, and a sense of social values.

 The Middle School program builds on the foundations laid in the Preschool & Kindergarten and Elementary programs, with age-appropriate increased academic expectations layered with the same joyous sense of learning that infuses the younger grades.
 Middle Schoolers take deep dives into integrated Reading & Writing and Social Studies (Humanities), Mathematics, and Science & Engineering classes, alongside Spanish, Music & Performing Arts, Visual Arts, Physical Education, a wide variety of electives, and social-emotional learning experiences through supportive advisory groups and class meetings.

 As the School strives to help each student reach their potential, it works to equip students with the essential skills and qualities of life-long learners: the ability to persist when challenged, to ask and consider difficult questions, to problem-solve both independently and cooperatively, to communicate effectively, to self-reflect, and to advocate for themselves and others.

 This Curriculum Guide outlines the academic program from Kindergarten through Eighth Grade.
-We have chosen not to include Preschool, as the focus of the 3- and 4-year-old experience is as much about social-emotional development as it is exposure to the foundational principles of academia.
+We have chosen not to include Preschool, as the focus of the three- and four-year-old experience is as much about social-emotional development as it is exposure to the foundational principles of academia.
 This guide is a snapshot of the School’s ever-evolving program that documents current curriculum, but cannot fully capture the depth and breadth of the program.
 The School’s talented master teachers continually refine the curriculum in response to the latest educational research and best practices.